Nexiauk/fableseed_stories/README.md

 Fableseed has been built mobile-first and is responsive on screen sizes from 320px through to 2560px.
 Tailwind breakpoints have been applied to classes across many different elements to ensure that they look good, are legible, and resize nicely.
 * I did a lot of experimentation with trying to get the background overlay image looking nice.
 * The navigation menu collapses on mobile and tablet and opens via a burger icon.
-* The nursery table hides all of the columns aside from Flower and title on mobile, which is all you really need to get going on Fableseed, especially as the autho and created info is on the fableseed view.
+* The nursery table hides all of the columns aside from Flower and title on mobile, which is all you really need to get going on Fableseed, especially as the author and created info is on the fableseed view.
 * Fableseeds and Fablebranches have a stacked internal layout on mobile, inclusive of the Tend and Prune buttons.
 * My Garden also stacks the profile area on mobile and implements flex on the Earned flowers section.
 * The timeline on the About page alternates steps from left to right on tablets and up, but on mobile it all sits on the same side to make full use of the smaller space.